pygpcca.GPCCA¶

 Crisp clustering using G-PCCA.

-Stationary probability distribution of the (micro)states.
+Stationary probability distribution \(\pi\) of the microstates.